Patturisrinivas/AWS/README.md

           Enable Cross-Zone Load Balancing (only if needed) – NLB cross-zone incurs charges.
           Use AWS Savings Plans – Reserved Instances for predictable traffic patterns.
           Consider Global Accelerator – Reduces reliance on multiple regional ELBs for global traffic.
+## DAY17
+          What is Amazon RDS:
+                    Amazon RDS (Relational Database Service) is a managed database service that makes it easy to set up, operate, and scale relational databases in the cloud.
+It automates time-consuming tasks like backups, patching, scaling, and replication, allowing users to focus on their applications.
+It supports multiple database engines such as MySQL, PostgreSQL, MariaDB, Oracle, SQL Server, and Amazon Aurora.
+### 191. Why would someone choose RDS over managing their own database:
+          The key benefits of RDS include:
+                    Managed Service – AWS handles administrative tasks like backups, patching, and scaling.
+                    High Availability – Supports Multi-AZ deployments for automatic failover.
+                    Scalability – Can be easily scaled vertically by increasing instance size or horizontally using Read Replicas.
+                    Security – Provides encryption at rest and in transit, along with fine-grained access controls.
+                    Performance Optimization – Offers automatic monitoring and tuning with Performance Insights and enhanced networking.
+### 192. Can you list the database engines available in RDS:
+          Yes, Amazon RDS supports the following database engines:
+                    MySQL, PostgreSQL, MariaDB, Oracle, Microsoft SQL Server, Amazon Aurora (MySQL and PostgreSQL compatible)
+### 193. Why would I choose RDS over running a database on EC2:
+          RDS is managed, so AWS takes care of maintenance, backups, and scaling, while in EC2, we need to handle these manually.
+          Automated backups and snapshots are available in RDS, whereas in EC2, we need to configure them ourselves.
+          Multi-AZ deployments ensure high availability in RDS, whereas for EC2, we need to configure replication manually.
+          Automatic patching in RDS, while in EC2, we are responsible for updates.
+          Scaling is easier in RDS as it supports vertical and horizontal scaling with minimal downtime.
+### 194. How is Amazon Aurora different from other RDS databases:
+          Amazon Aurora is a cloud-native relational database designed for high performance and availability.
+Here’s how it differs:
+                    Performance – Aurora provides up to 5x the performance of standard MySQL and 3x the performance of PostgreSQL.
+                    Storage Auto-Scaling – Automatically scales up to 128 TB.
+                    Replication – Aurora supports up to 15 read replicas, whereas standard RDS supports 5.
+                    Failover – Aurora has faster failover times due to its distributed architecture.
+                    Cost-Effective – Aurora charges only for the storage used, making it a cost-efficient option for large-scale applications.
+### 195. Can you explain Multi-AZ deployment in RDS:
+          Multi-AZ (Availability Zone) is a high availability feature in Amazon RDS.
+It automatically replicates data synchronously to a standby instance in a different Availability Zone.
+If the primary database fails, AWS automatically fails over to the standby, ensuring minimal downtime.
+This feature is mainly for high availability and disaster recovery rather than scaling read traffic.
+### 196. What are Read Replicas, and how do they work:
+          Read Replicas are used for scaling out read-heavy workloads.
+They create one or more copies of the primary database in the same or different AWS regions.
+These replicas asynchronously replicate data from the primary database and can be used for read queries.
+Unlike Multi-AZ, Read Replicas do not provide automatic failover; they are designed for improving performance by distributing read traffic.
+### 197. What types of storage does Amazon RDS support:
+          Amazon RDS supports three storage types:
+                    General Purpose SSD (gp2/gp3) – Cost-effective and provides balanced performance.
+                    Provisioned IOPS SSD (io1/io2) – High-performance storage optimized for transactional workloads.
+                    Magnetic (Standard) – Deprecated in most cases, used for legacy applications.
+### 198. What is the backup strategy in RDS:
+          RDS provides automated backups and manual snapshots:
+                    Automated Backups – Stores daily snapshots and transaction logs for point-in-time recovery, with a retention period of 1–35 days.
+                    Manual Snapshots – User-initiated backups that are retained indefinitely unless manually deleted.
+### 199. What security features does Amazon RDS provide:
+          RDS provides multiple security features:
+                    IAM authentication – Allows access control using AWS IAM.
+                    VPC Isolation – Can deploy RDS inside a private subnet.
+                    Encryption – Uses AWS KMS to encrypt data at rest and in transit.
+                    Security Groups – Controls inbound and outbound traffic.
+                    Automatic Patching – Keeps the database secure with the latest updates.
+### 200. What happens when an RDS primary instance fails:
+          In a Multi-AZ deployment, if the primary instance fails:
+                    AWS automatically switches to the standby replica.
+                    The DNS endpoint remains the same, so applications experience minimal downtime.
+                    The failover process typically completes within a few minutes.